Charlotte Mason (coach)

 Charlotte Ann "Chickie" Mason coached both women's basketball at the college level and softball at the high school and college level.
-Her coaching experience ranged from the high school level finishing her career at Medina Valley High School (Texas) in [Castroville], Texas to two year collegiate programs at McClennan Community College and Temple Junior College to NCAA Division III level at Mary Hardin–Baylor to NCAA Division II level at North Dakota to the NCAA Division I level at Lamar, Nevada, and UTSA.
+Her coaching experience ranged from the high school level finishing her career at Medina Valley High School in Castroville, Texas, to two-year collegiate programs at McClennan Community College and Temple Junior College to NCAA Division III level at Mary Hardin–Baylor to NCAA Division II level at North Dakota to the NCAA Division I level at Lamar, Nevada, and UTSA.

 She helped begin women's programs at two universities, UTSA Roadrunners and University of Mary Hardin–Baylor.
 She was the first head coach for the UTSA Roadrunners softball program.
 After leaving UTSA, she became part of the Mary Hardin–Baylor staff in 1998.
 There, Coach Mason again was instrumental in starting programs in both women's basketball and softball at the university.
 She is listed as the first head coach for both women's basketball and softball for the Mary Hardin-Baylor Crusaders.